-The Company enters into forward foreign currency contracts to mitigate its exposure to fluctuations in the exchange rates between the Swiss Franc and the U.S. dollar (see Note 4).
-The Company records these derivative financial instruments on the consolidated balance sheets at fair value.
+The Company purchases Swiss Francs and enters into forward foreign currency contracts from time to time to mitigate its exposure to fluctuations in the exchange rates between the Swiss Franc and the U.S. dollar (see Note 4).
+The latter are considered derivative financial instruments that the Company records on the consolidated balance sheet at fair value.
 Although these derivative contracts are intended to economically hedge foreign exchange risk, the Company has not elected to apply hedge accounting.
 As such, changes in the fair value of these instruments are recorded directly in earnings as a component of other income (expense), as they occur.
 The Company executes its derivative instruments with financial institutions that the Company judges to be credit-worthy, defined as institutions that hold an investment-grade credit rating.